opendocsg/slw-judgments-backfill/2006_SGHC_242/report.md

 79     Under s 14(3) a condition that the goods are reasonably fit for a particular purpose even if they are not commonly supplied for that purpose will be implied if the goods are sold in the course of a business and the seller is made aware of the particular purpose in question.

 80     There is no dispute that the paint in question was sold by the defendant in the course of its business and so _prima facie_ it would appear that at least the condition specified in s 14(2) is to be implied.
 To the extent the defendant contended that the terms were inapplicable it was incumbent upon the defendant to show that the terms were not to be implied or that the parties had in fact expressly contracted out of these terms.
-The applicable principle was articulated by GP Selvam J in _MCST Plan No. 1166 v Chubb Singapore Pte Ltd_ [1999] 3 SLR 540 (“ _Chubb_ ”) where he noted as follows at [65]-[66]:
+The applicable principle was articulated by GP Selvam J in _MCST Plan No. 1166 v Chubb Singapore Pte Ltd_ <span class="citation">[1999] 3 SLR 540</span> (“ _Chubb_ ”) where he noted as follows at [65]-[66]:

  Consequences of implication of terms by law